Traversable wormhole with double trace deformations via gravitational shear and sound channels: Wormhole Traversability

 \section{Wormhole Traversability}

-In this section, we open the wormhole using the double-trace deformation given by Eq. \eqref{doubletracedeformation}.
+In this section, we open the wormhole using the double trace deformation given by Eq. \eqref{doubletracedeformation}.
 We will show that, under a certain coupling, the ANEC can be violated.
 We relate ANEC with gravitational perturbation via Einstein Field equation.
 In this work, we consider gravitational perturbations which have diffusive properties such as the shear and sound channels.
-The Green's function has an $\omega$ pole in $\omega\sim i\mathcal{D}_Tk^2$ in the shear channel while it has a pole in $\omega\sim \pm v_sk$ in the sound channel without attenuation or $\omega\sim\pm v_sk-i\Gamma_s k^2$ with sound attenuation, where $\mathcal{D}_T$, $v_s$, and $\Gamma_s$ are the diffusive constant, the sound velocity, and sound attenuation constant respectively.
+The Green's function has an $\omega$ pole in $\omega\sim i\mathcal{D}_Tk^2$ in the shear channel while it has a pole in $\omega\sim \pm v_sk$ in the sound channel without attenuation or $\omega\sim\pm v_sk-i\Gamma_s k^2$ with sound attenuation, where $\mathcal{D}_T$, $v_s$, and $\Gamma_s$ are the diffusive constant, the sound velocity, and sound attenuation constant respectively.\\ The absolute value of the ANEC is then related to how much information can be sent through the wormhole \cite{Freivogel_2020,Ahn}.
+We denote this as the wormhole "traversability".
+A remark on the relation between the number of bits that can be transferred, $N_{\text{bits}}$, with the ANEC is later discussed in Section \ref{Section6}.